OpenForest4D/multi-temporal-lidar-forestry/instructions/Data_Retrieval_Instructions.md

   Side length of each square tile, in projected units (meters).
 Controls the resolution of the tile grid.

 * `buffer_size`
-  Distance (in meters) to pad each tile’s extent on all sides.
+  Distance (in meters) to pad each tile's extent on all sides.
 Prevents missing edge points when tiles are processed independently.

 * `target_epsg`
   EPSG code for the target projection (UTM zone).
-Use the code corresponding to your region (e.g., “32610” for UTM zone 10N).
+Use the code corresponding to your region (e.g., "32610" for UTM zone 10N).

 ---